 The PR 20/20 website showcases their main offer on every page.
 "The Marketing Performance Blueprint", a real book written by the founder of the company Paul Roetzer.

-The one thing you should take away from their site though is the pricing page.
-If you are struggling to put up pricing or want a more interactive way for customers to view your pricing you might want to implement something like their slider that has a fun message when you max it out.
+The one thing you should take away from their site is their pricing page.
+If you are struggling to create a pricing page or want a more interactive way for customers to view your pricing, you might want to implement something like their slider that has a fun message when you max it out.

 Industry Websites Using Inbound Marketing

 Naveego's Data Quality Product page uses a video that you can click to play to explain their product, but if you don't watch it they use GIFs as you scroll down the page to showcase how their product works.